federicomariamassari/udacity-rsend/README.md

 _Prepare for a role as a Perception/Sensor Engineer._

 In this optional project I answer, among the others, three interview-style questions related to autonomous systems engineering, focusing on the perception/sensor path.
-Each question has a follow-up, to demonstrate knowledge of the topic discussed.
+Each question has a follow-up, to demonstrate in-depth knowledge of the topic discussed.
 It is a good exercise in preparation for the Sensor Fusion Nanodegree (coming soon).

 <table>
   <tr>